zsquareplusc/python-msp430-tools/README-msp430-jtag.txt

 Building from source
 --------------------
 The libraries from the CVS module jtag/* have to be built.
+This includes MSP430mspgcc.dll and HIL.dll (respectively libMSP430mspgcc.so and libHIL.so ony Un*x platforms)

 On Linux/Un*x Python 2.2+ is needed.
 On some distributions is Python 1.5.2 installed per default.
 You may meed to change the first line in the script